alexpaull/aem-amp/README.md

-# Sample AEM project template
+# AEM Integration with Google AMP

-This is a project template for AEM-based applications.
-It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.
+This is a project created for integration with Google AMP.
+It shows the basics of taking the Google AMP template and components and recreating them as AEM components.
+This project was created for the purpose of presenting to Detroit Adobe Experience MeetUp group.
+Code is not production tested or ready, use at your own discretion.

 ## Modules